 4. Librarians used to have to adopt a particular style of handwriting known as “librarian hand.”

-The practice was prevalent in the late 1800s, when library pioneer Melvil Dewey—of the Dewey Decimal System fame—and other curators of early collections believed that legible handwriting was a must for card catalogs.
+The practice was prevalent in the late 1800s, when library pioneer Melvil Dewey—of Dewey Decimal System fame—and other curators of early collections believed that legible handwriting was a must for card catalogs.
 The practice faded as typewriters grew in popularity.

 5. The Library of Congress is the world’s largest library.

-The world’s biggest library in terms of catalog depth is the Library of Congress (LOC), which has 168 million items.
-That record is a rebound from a calamity in 1814, when the then-14-year-old collection of 3000 volumes was destroyed after British troops burned the Capitol building.
+The world’s biggest library in terms of catalog depth is the Library of Congress (LOC), which has more than 173 million items.
+That record is a rebound from a calamity in 1814, when the then-14-year-old collection of 3000 volumes was destroyed after British troops burned the Capitol building, in which it was located.

 6. The Library of Congress pays to reproduce popular magazines, including Playboy, in Braille.

 The LOC is so devoted to making knowledge available to everyone that it pays to reproduce popular magazines in Braille.
 In 1985, an irate senator from Ohio named Chalmers Wylie lobbied to get them to stop publishing a Braille version of Playboy.
 It was reinstated after protests.

 7. Texas is home to a gigantic Walmart-turned-library.